chef/chef-web-docs/content/deprecations_ohai_cloud_v2.md

 aliases = "/deprecations_ohai_cloud_v2.html"
 +++

-In Ohai/Chef Client 13 we replaced the existing Cloud plugin with the Cloud V2 plugin.
+In Ohai/Chef Infra Client 13 we replaced the existing Cloud plugin with the Cloud V2 plugin.
 That was done by having Ohai populate both `node['cloud']` and `node['cloud_v2']` with the data previously found at `node['cloud_v2']`.
-In Chef Client 14 we will no longer populate `node['cloud_v2']`.
+In Chef Infra Client 14 we will no longer populate `node['cloud_v2']`.

 ## Remediation